Silicon-on-sapphire metasurfaces generate arrays of dark and bright traps for neutral atoms: 8. Designing a large array of dark traps

 \section{8.
 Designing a large array of dark traps}

 In this section, we demonstrate that metasurfaces are capable of generating large dark-trap arrays with moderate uniformity.
 While the uniformity can be further optimized, it is challenging to make dark-trap arrays with similar uniformity to bright-trap arrays (like in Fig.~\ref{fig:si7}) because dark traps are more geometrically complex than bright traps, and therefore require more degrees of freedom to form, leaving fewer degrees of freedom to optimize uniformity.
 In Fig.~\ref{fig:si8}, we demonstrated 3259 dark traps with average trap depth of 38.49 kW/cm$^2$, assuming an input power of 20~W. The resulting CV = 11.49\%.
+We further characterize the variation in trap frequency and trap-center position across the array.
+The three trap frequencies at each site (Fig.~\ref{fig:si8}(C)) are computed from the Hessian matrix of the local trapping potential, whose eigenvectors define the principal modes of the trap.
+The trap-center position, measured relative to its ideal position in the array, have standard deviations of $0.127~\mu$m, $0.14~\mu$m, and $0.069~\mu$m along $x$, $y$, and $z$, which are small compared to the array lattice constant.